 On one hand, the variety of things to do in Jakarta doesn’t compare to other Southeast Asian capitals in quantity or quality, even if I personally find the Monas national monument and Dutch-colonial Batavia to be picturesque, and though I love drinking on Jalan Jaksa.
 On the other hand, I’d answer the question “is Jakarta worth visiting?” with a definite yes, if only because A) You’re probably being too harsh on the “Big Durian” and B) It might not exist for much longer.

-From Jakarta, many an Indonesia itinerary continue southward through Java island toward Yogyakarta, a fascinating city that’s still ruled over by a Sultan—and which is different from Jakarta in just about every way but its name.
+From Jakarta, many a one month in Indonesia itinerary continue southward through Java island toward Yogyakarta, a fascinating city that’s still ruled over by a Sultan—and which is different from Jakarta in just about every way but its name.
 Assuming you spend about 3 days in Yogyakarta, give or take, you’ll also be able to visit incredible day-trip destinations like Borobudur and Prambanan temples, and potentially Mount Bromo (though that’s better done as an overnight trip).